vineeshmittal1/Online-Judge/README.md

 #     Online Coding Judge System

 ## Introduction
 Welcome to the Online Coding Judge System!
-This platform is designed to evaluate programming skills in a robust and scalable manner.
-It caters to developers, students, and professionals preparing for coding interviews or competitions.
+The platform is designed to evaluate and enhance your programming skills efficiently and at scale.
+Whether you're a developer, student, or professional preparing for coding interviews or competitions, our system offers the tools and resources you need to succeed.

-## Features [As of what is planned]
+## Features
 - **User Authentication and Authorization**
   - Sign up, login, and password management.
   - Role-based access control (users, administrators).